 Cut the plastic bottle top off.
 You can make it as short or tall as you want for your plants.
 Add dirt, plants, and voila.
 Visit our home and garden savings guide to find the best prices on soil and plants.

 4. Show kids how to inflate a balloon with baking soda and vinegar.

-Using a funnel, fill an old water bottle a third of the way full with vinegar.
+Using a funnel, fill an old water bottle a third of the way with vinegar.
 Dry the funnel, and use it to pour baking soda into a balloon.
 Fill the balloon halfway with baking soda.

 Cover the top of the bottle with your baking soda balloon, but make sure you don’t let the baking soda spill into the bottle prematurely.

 When you and your child are ready, lift the balloon and let the baking soda fall into the vinegar.
 Baking soda and vinegar create an acid-base chemical reaction as soon as they’re combined.
 This will cause the balloon to inflate, filling up with the carbon dioxide gas created by the reaction in the bottle.